bakks/butterfish/README.md

     Generate a shell command from a prompt, i.e. pass in what you want, a shell command will be generated.
 Accepts piped input.
 You can use the -f command to execute it sight-unseen.

-  rewrite <prompt>
-    Rewrite a file using a prompt, must specify either a file path or provide piped input, and can output to stdout, output to a given file, or edit the input file in-place.
-This command uses the OpenAI edit API rather than the completion API.

   exec [<command> ...]
     Execute a command and try to debug problems.
 The command can either passed